 Can an employee be terminated while on workers compensation?
 It’s a common question – ‘can an employee be terminated while on workers compensation?’
 Here’s what the law says: You are not able to be terminated from your employment in...

-Finding a job after workers compensation Many people wonder what impact a workers compensation or WorkCover claim will have on their ability to find a new job.
-Will employers be hesitant to hire them if they find out they’ve had an injury or pursued a WorkCover claim?...
+Finding a job after a workers compensation matter Many people wonder what impact a workers compensation or WorkCover claim will have on their ability to find a new job.
+Will employers be hesitant to hire them if they find out they’ve had an injury or pursued a...

 Does WorkCover include super?
-If you have an accepted WorkCover claim in Victoria and you are in receipt of weekly payments because you are unable to work at all, or you have a restriction in your ability to work, you are entitled to receive superannuation...
+Does WorkCover include super?
+If you have an accepted WorkCover claim in Victoria and you are in receipt of weekly payments because you are unable to work at all, or you have a restriction in your ability to work, you are entitled to...

 Victorian Workers Compensation Legislation The Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) (WIRC Act) is the current legislation that covers Victorian WorkCover matters.
 It came into effect on 1 July 2014.
 This piece of legislation replaced two...

 Can I claim workers compensation after termination?
-Yes, you are able to claim workers compensation after termination.
-Whether the claim is accepted or not will depend upon what evidence exists to support your claim that you suffered an injury or illness connected to...
+Summary You are able to claim workers compensation after termination in Victoria.
+Whether the claim is accepted or not will depend upon whether you satisfy the requirements under the Act.
+Sometimes, people that are...

-WorkCover payouts for shoulder injuries Under the WorkCover system, if you succeed in an impairment lump sum for a shoulder injury, you can expect to receive a minimum of $21,000.
-You may be entitled to more if your shoulder injury is particularly bad (eg: one that...
+WorkCover compensation payouts for shoulder injuries Under the WorkCover system, if you succeed in an impairment lump sum for a shoulder injury, you can expect to receive a minimum of approximately $16,000 (2026).
+You may be entitled to more if your shoulder injury is...

 WorkCover light duties – what you need to know If you suffered injury at work and you cannot do the same work as before your injury, you may need to go on light duties.
 Sometimes these are referred to as modified duties.
 If you have an accepted WorkCover claim...